GregRos/sts-dynamic-start/readme.md

 ## How cards are drawn

+*This section has MathJax math in it, which GItHub doesn't really support.
+You can find an extension to render it for you.*

 We give different cards weights depending on:

 1. Their color (same color = more weight)